Lukasel/Puzzle_Sheet_Generator/README.md

   - reorder: reorder elements in a sheet
     - `reorder <sheet> <index1> <index2>`
   - name: Change the name of a sheet or store
-  - header: Specify what will be printed in the header above the puzzles
+  - header: Specify what will be printed in the header above the puzzles and the footer below the puzzles
-    - `header -l <left-header> -r <right-header>`
+    - `header -l <left-header> -r <right-header> -f <footer>`
   - load: load a saved sheet or a directory of saved sheets
   - save: save a sheet, so it can be reused across multiple sessions
 - print: create a PDF file from a sheet